 The Chair may at any time recess a hearing to provide for gathering additional information or simply to provide a break in the hearing or deliberation.
-A recess may be called to suspend a hearing to resume at a later date.
+A recess may be called to suspend a hearing to resume later.

 vi.
-Record keeping
+Record Keeping

-A verbatim record (such as a digital recording) shall be made of every Judicial Council hearing for the purposes of appeal review only.
-This verbatim record shall be kept in the Dean of Students Office and shall remain confidential.
-The digital record shall be destroyed after the deadline for appeal has passed, or-after the final decision is made in the case of an appeal.
+A verbatim record (such as a digital recording) will be made of every Judicial Council hearing for the purposes of appeal review only.
+This verbatim record shall be kept in the Dean of Students Office and remain confidential.
+The digital record is destroyed after the deadline for appeal has passed, or after the final decision is made in the case of an appeal.